Sceluswe/GLSL-Light-Test/README.md

 # GLSL-Light-Test
-A Lighting test for 2D textures and normal maps.
+A Light testing program for 2D textures and normal maps.
+The purpose of this program is to allow you to test how well your textures work with a simple GLSL light.

 # License
 The application is based on SFML http://www.sfml-dev.org/